NODE-Collective/specification/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 **To Reproduce**
-Steps to reproduce/view the bug:
+Steps to reproduce/view the issue:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'